Classes and Activities

 Wednesday, 8:45 a.m. – 1 p.m.

 The JCC wants to help make your Jewish Journey meaningful.
 From our Israeli Schlichut Program to classes and events, holiday celebrations and even our summer program, Day Camps@The J, we are committed to strengthening Jewish identity and creating a connection between Diaspora Jewry and the State of Israel.
 Click here.

 Explore Israel’s amazing journey from 1948 to today using the book, The Zionist Ideas: Visions for the Jewish Homeland ― Then, Now, Tomorrow by Gil Troy, with foreword by Natan Sharansky, the most comprehensive Zionist collection ever published.
 The Zionist Ideas sheds light on the surprisingly diverse and shared visions for realizing Israel as a democratic Jewish state.
 Sponsored by Hadassah Stamford and The J.

 Member $24 / Community $30 (3 sessions)

 Neshama Yoga is a fusion of Kundalini Yoga and Jewish spirituality.
-Learn Torah and move your body, mind and soul in ways to deepen your awareness and connection to ancient wisdom through a modern lens.
+These two systems of ancient wisdom share much in common.
+At their core, they provide the practitioner access to the pathways to connect with G-d on a deep, spiritual level.
 No prior experience needed.
 Suitable for all fitness levels.
-Created and led by Jackie Tepper.
+Led by Jackie Tepper.

 Fridays, 9 – 10:30 a.m.

-To register or for more information, contact Yael Stolarsky, our JCC Israeli Shlicha at 203.487.0961 or email@example.com.
+To register or for more information, contact Noa Bober, JCC Israeli Shlicha, at 203.487.0961 or firstname.lastname@example.org.

 Israeli Film Series

 Join us throughout the year for award-winning films direct from Israel.
-Following each film, Yael Stolarsky, JCC Israeli Shlicha, will lead us in a meaningful discussion.
-All films are shown at the JCC.
+Following each film, the JCC Israeli Shlicha will lead us in a meaningful discussion.
+All films are shown at 7 p.m. at the JCC.